-It is not absurd to assume that, in the same way smart phones use the same libraries used in server and desktop systems, embedded systems and others will use the same or slim versions of these software due to their often-low resource demands, generating more security concerns as stable implementations of verified software might be changed to fit in with the requirements of more constrained systems.
+It is not absurd to assume that, in the same way that smart phones use the same libraries as servers and desktop systems, embedded systems and others will use the same or similar versions of these software due to their often low resource demands, generating more security concerns as stable implementations of verified software might be changed to fit in with the requirements of more constrained systems.

 terminology

-There are at least two types of random number generators, those called true random number generators and those called pseudorandom number generators.
-The former is usually associated with a physical mechanism which produces randomness by way of a physical process “such as the timing between successive events in atomic decay”; [12], section 2.2.1, page 38.
-The acronym TRNG stands for true random number generator and is usually used to represent them.
-PRNG stands for pseudorandom number generator and is the acronym used to refer to them.
-A pseudorandom number generator is often an arithmetical procedure performed by a machine given by an initial, hopefully random, information called seed.
-If a pseudorandom number generator has enough desirable properties to the point of being advised for cryptographic applications, then the acronym CSPRNG is often used, meaning computationally secure pseudorandom number generator.
+There are at least two types of random number generators, those called true random number generators (TRNGs) and those called pseudorandom number generators (PRNGs).
+The former is usually associated with a physical mechanism that produces randomness by way of a physical process ‘such as the timing between successive events in atomic decay’ [12].
+A pseudorandom number generator is often an arithmetical procedure performed by a machine based on initial, hopefully random, information called a seed.
+If a pseudorandom number generator has enough desirable properties that it could be recommended for cryptographic applications, then the acronym CSPRNG is often used, meaning computationally secure pseudorandom number generator.

 What is a random sequence?

-Looking at probability theory textbooks, one sees they require the concept of randomness, but most expositions carefully dodge the difficulty of precisely defining what is a random sequence, which is required for the definition of the term “probability”.
+Looking at probability theory textbooks, one sees they require the concept of randomness, but most expositions carefully dodge the difficulty of precisely defining what a random sequence is, which is required for the definition of the term ‘probability’.
 Instead of making absolute assertions, the theory concerns itself with telling how much probability should be attached to statements involving events.
-In other words, the objective is to quantify, measure, compute, not to give meaning [1], section 3.5, page 142.
+In other words, the objective is to quantify, measure and compute, not to give meaning [1].
 From the perspective of a formalist, this is not unusual, for pure mathematics is mostly concerned with the form of statements, not with their content.
-This view has been remarkably described in [13], page 75 by Bertrand Russell.
+This view has been remarkably described by Bertrand Russell [13].

 Pure mathematics consists entirely of assertions to the effect that, if such and such a proposition is true of anything, then such and such another proposition is true of that thing.
 It is essential not to discuss whether the first proposition is really true, and not to mention what the anything is, of which it is supposed to be true. [...]
 Thus mathematics may be defined as the subject in which we never know what we are talking about, nor whether what we are saying is true.

-So, in the context of probability theory, if one has a random sequence, it can be used so as to draw samples from a population.
-Given these truly random samples, then “such and such” deductions can be made.
-“It is essential” not to discuss whether the sequence with which one began is really random.
-It is by hypothesis.
+So, in the context of probability theory, if one has a random sequence, it can be used to draw samples from a population.
+Given these truly random samples, then ‘such and such’ deductions can be made.
+‘It is essential’ not to discuss whether the sequence with which one began is really random.
+It is random by hypothesis.
 And, finally, it is essential not to discuss what probability really is, since that would prompt us to discuss what randomness is.
 However, if a probability is measured as a number, it can then be compared.
-For example, one can assert a probability x is greater than a probability y, which is astoundingly useful.
+For example, one can assert that a probability x is greater than a probability y, which is astoundingly useful.